Advent of code 2021: Day 11

 |

 There’s a lot in two functions (which recursively call each other).
-So first looking at incOne
+So first looking at incOne:

 - The

-lambda, which returns an increased value which is updated in the map, and the looked up value AND the new map (remember, everything is immutable) are returned as a tuple. - That tuple (looked up value and new map) is then fed to
+updateLookupWithKeymethod on the haskellMaplooks up the value for they keyp(the coordinates of the current point), if it finds something it runs the\p f -> Just (f+1)lambda, which returns an increased value which is updated in the map, and the looked up value AND the new map (remember, everything is immutable) are returned as a tuple. - That tuple (looked up value and new map) is then fed to

 Now that we’ve increased the energy levels for a single point, we can use that function to increase the energy levels in every point: